 The ingredient list can help you determine whether the food is right for you, depending on your views on what you want and don't want to put in your body.

 The FDA, as of January, 2006, requires food manufacturers to list common food allergens on food labels in simple terms that adults and older children can understand.
 Common allergens, such as milk, eggs, peanuts, wheat, soy, fish, shellfish, and tree nuts, although listed in the ingredients list, it must also be clearly state on food labels (after or adjacent to the list of ingredients) whether the products contain these allergens.

 Beyond The Nutrition Facts Panel

-Labeling Terms & Their Meanings:
+Labeling Terms and Their Meanings

 Besides understanding the food label, consumers, especially those on special diets, also need to be aware of nutrition claims posted on foods.
 Some food labels make claims that they're low in cholesterol or low in fat.
 But these claims have very specific meanings that most of us aren't aware of.

 However, although these claims can only be used if a food meets strict government definitions, you have to be careful you don't misunderstand them.
 For example, the standard for "reduced or less" is always at least 25 percent lower than the reference or original food.

 Although a label may say that the food is reduced fat or reduced sodium that only means that the amount of fat or sodium has been reduced by 25% from the original product.
 So if the original product was high in fat or sodium the reduced product will be a notch lower but will likely still be relatively high.